menondj/RLearningUnity3D/README.md

 Reward scheme is kept simple: 1 for a Cross win, -1 for a Cross Win.
 Nots maximise for a reward of -1, Cross for +1.

 ## Unity3D ML Agents + tensorflow method:
 This is slightly tedious to setup as it involves an external Jupiter NoteBook Env.
 The skeltal structure has been given in the GIT but the Unity ML Agent / tensorflow libraries, Plugins need to be downloaded separetaly and folder structure maintained.
-Also note that it is best to download tensforflow in a tf folder in the "python" directory  and run as a Virtual Environment.
+Also note that it is recommended to download tensforflow in a tf folder in the "python" directory  and run as a Virtual Environment.

 ### To Train:
 The instructions to create a new training environment is given in (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Making-a-new-Unity-Environment.md).